AmericanRedCross/damage-assessment-bot/docs/ApplicationBehaviorGuide.md

 The Sector and Sector Factor values (Severity, Access, etc.) are aggregated as the average across all reports.
 If a user submits a report without one of these values, it counts as 0.

 The Rankings sections (Affected Groups, Priority Sectors, etc.) are ranked by giving each ranking a 'ranking score' and taking the sum for each value.
 The values with the highest score sum are ranked highest.
+Values with score sums equal to 0 are not displayed.
 The ranking score is calculated as follows:

 | Rank #     | Calculation   | Ranking Score |
 |:-----------|:--------------|:--------------|